kev-wes/2024_heart_attack_mlops/README.md

     * [ ] 0 points: No workflow orchestration
     * [ ] 2 points: Basic workflow orchestration
     * [x] 4 points: Fully deployed workflow
       * ✅ I used prefect for workflow orchestration (cf. course material from 2023).
 Unfortunately, Mage did not work for me.
 I added @task and @flow decorators to my code.
-I also created a prefect deployment for hyperparameter optimization and model registration.
+I also created a prefect deployment for hyperparameter optimization, model registration, and monitoring.
 Additionally I created a workpool with one worker that automatically starts a hyperparameter optimization and model registration run.
 Each run, returns a markdown report as artifact.
 * Model deployment
     * [ ] 0 points: Model is not deployed
     * [ ] 2 points: Model is deployed but only locally